A Closer Look:

 Here are three top online bachelor's programs in engineering:

-1. Arizona State University : Arizona State University’s (ASU) online bachelor of science in electrical engineering (BSE or BSEE) program prepares students for careers in energy production, healthcare technology, or sustainable development, to name a few fields.
-With exciting coursework in areas such as electromagnetic fields, microprocessors, and solid-state electronics, ASU’s esteemed faculty uses web-based instruction and a variety of digital simulation tools to impart the valued skills of electrical engineering.
-Furthermore, ASU ranked #8 among U.S. News & World Report’s (2016) “best online bachelor’s programs” and the reputable Fiske Guide to Colleges (2016) highlighted its outstanding engineering programs (electrical, civil & environmental, and materials science), adding that ASU is a founding member of the NASA Astrobiology Institute.
-Finally, ASU is the largest public university in the world with 42,000 students and accepts 80 percent of applicants.
+Arizona State University : Arizona State University's (ASU) online bachelor of science in electrical engineering (BSE or BSEE) program prepares students for careers in energy production, healthcare technology, or sustainable development, to name a few fields.
+With exciting coursework in areas such as electromagnetic fields, microprocessors, and solid-state electronics, ASU's esteemed faculty uses web-based instruction and a variety of digital simulation tools to impart the valued skills of electrical engineering.
+Furthermore, ASU ranked #6 among U.S. News & World Report's (2020) "best online bachelor's programs."
+Finally, ASU is one of the largest public universities in the world with nearly 40,000 online students and accepts 80 percent of applicants.

 Additional online bachelor's programs offered at ASU: